grimmier378/MyPaths/README.md

 * Text Scaling slider.
 * Set delay between recording points for Auto Recording.
 * Set delay to pause at the waypoints 0 for no delay keep running.
 * Set desired distance from waypoint count as arriving.
+* Adjust the transparency of the HUD
+* Set desired delay to enact after an interrupt is over.
+ * This is so your automation has time to sit you down after fighting basically.
+ * Otherwise you may get stuck trying to sit while running, which won't trigger is sitting.

 ## Commands